-- " parks

-- " roads
+- " roads and streets

-- " pedestrian/cycle networks

 - " water supply and sewerage

-- " stormwater management
+- " stormwater management.

-- " telecommunications

-- " power

-- " community facilities.

-Infrastructure charges will be based on Gladstone Regional Council's applicable infrastructure charging document for the area in force at the time of declaration of the UDA.
+Infrastructure charges will be based on Gladstone Regional Council's applicable infrastructure charging document for the area.

 Infrastructure delivered as part of the development may be credited against the monetary contribution that would otherwise apply.